What you need to know

 Three things to keep in mind about your medical coverage

-If you enroll in or are currently enrolled in a high-deductible health plan, you have a powerful savings vehicle through the HSA.
+If you enrolled in a high-deductible health plan, you have a powerful savings vehicle through the HSA.
 With an HSA, you can pay for eligible medical, dental, vision, and prescription drug expenses with tax-free dollars.
 You can also use your HSA dollars to pay Long-Term Care premiums and expenses.
 Learn more about all the ways you win when you contribute to an HSA.

 Get personalized guidance on a medical treatment with expert second opinions through Advance Medical.
 A Physician Case Manager will assign a team of expert physicians to review your medical records and help you determine the best treatment plan.
 The service is available to all employees and family members, regardless of health plan coverage.